-- The public library - Some libraries in Monroe County are offering curbside pickup this summer. - You can also access ebooks through the Monroe County Library website found at https://libraryweb.org/.
-Click the Ebooks and More link to find out how to use your library card to download ebooks right to your electronic device.
+- The public library - Some libraries in Monroe County are offering curbside pick-up - You can access ebooks through the Monroe County Library website found at https://libraryweb.org/.
+Click the Ebooks and More link to find out how to use your library card to download ebooks right to your electronic device. - Amazon and many bookstores